 All students should take Part II of the qualifying exams by the end of their sixth quarter in residence as a Ph.D. student (or no later than six quarters after taking Part I of the qualifying exams, which is equivalent to the M.A.
 Comprehensive Exam).

 Part II consists of 2 written examinations, followed by 1 oral examination.
 The written and oral exams of Part II should be taken during the same academic year, though not necessarily the same quarter.
 They should be administered no later than six quarters after completion of the M.A. degree.
 PhD students should make preparations for these exams, and receive all necessary approvals, by the end of their fifth quarter in residence.
-Scheduling these exams is also the responsibility of the student (assisted by the Graduate Student Officer).
+Scheduling these exams is also the responsibility of the student (assisted by the Student Affairs Officer).
 Part II of the qualifying exams consists of a written Minor Exam, a written Major Exam, and an Oral Examination.
 Half of the Oral Examination is devoted to a detailed discussion of the student’s Dissertation Prospectus (see below).

-Nearing completion of their coursework, students choose in consultation with the DGS an exam-and-dissertation director – a ladder-rank member of the faculty of the Department of Italian – to head a committee of four faculty members.
+Nearing completion of their coursework, students choose, in consultation with the Department, an exam-and-dissertation director – a ladder-rank member of the faculty of the Department of Italian – to head a committee of four faculty members.
 This committee composes and evaluates the exams.
 One of the four must be an “outside member” – a professor from another department or another UC campus, ideally familiar with the student’s work.
 Students choose two areas of study (see above), each approved by the exam director and doctoral committee at least one month before the exams.
 The committee approves two suitable reading lists, one of at least 10 to 15 texts for the minor exam, and the other of 20 to 30 texts for the major.
 The student’s reading list should be structured with a view toward the interests of the upcoming dissertation.
-The reading lists must also be submitted for approval to the DGS.
+The reading lists must also be submitted for approval by the Department.